 Evaluation & Applied Research Methods

-Since the late 1960s, the School of Behavioral and Organizational Sciences at Claremont Graduate University has been a leader in providing graduate education in evaluation and applied research methods for "real world" settings.
-Many of our more than 1000 alumni with graduate degrees from SBOS hold major positions in evaluation and applied research in government, business, health care, consulting, community settings, and at major universities across the globe.
+Since the late 1960s, the Division of Behavioral and Organizational Sciences at Claremont Graduate University has been a leader in providing graduate education in evaluation and applied research methods for "real world" settings.
+Many of our more than 1000 alumni with graduate degrees from DBOS hold major positions in evaluation and applied research in government, business, health care, consulting, community settings, and at major universities across the globe.

 Follow this link to see a sample of positions held by our alumni.

 Click here to read about Career Opportunities in Evaluation.

 CNN recently listed Evaluation in a "Top 10 List" of fields with excellent job opportunities.
 Follow this link to read more.

 Our programs in this area have grown substantially in the last decade.
 We now offer Ph.D., M.A., Certificate, and Professional Development programs in evaluation and applied research methods.

 Core and Supporting Faculty

 We offer a Ph.D. concentration in Evaluation and Applied Research Methods.
 This program prepares students for top leadership positions in evaluation and applied science.
 We have a very generous transfer-of-units policy for students who have already earned a Master's degree from another institution.
 That is, if you are applying for a Ph.D. degree you may transfer up to 24 units of relevant coursework and a Master's Thesis.